Reference-Free Sampling-Based Model Predictive Control: Methodology

 \subsection{Best trajectory tracking}

 One distinction is the separation between trajectory evolution and action execution.
-While the nominal trajectory $\tau_0$ evolves through standard MPPI importance-weighted averaging across iterations, the robot always executes actions from $\tau_{best}$, which is the best-performing trajectory that has been explicitly tested through simulation rollout.
-This serves two purposes: (1) it ensures that executed actions always come from a verified, fully-simulated trajectory rather than from an untested weighted mixture, providing safety guarantees; and (2) it prevents performance degradation during iterative refinement by maintaining monotonic improvement in executed solution quality.
+While the nominal trajectory $\tau_0$ evolves via standard MPPI importance-weighted averaging across iterations, the robot always executes actions from $\tau_{best}$, the best-performing trajectory tested in simulation rollout.
+This serves two purposes.
+First, it ensures that executed actions always come from a verified, fully-simulated trajectory rather than from an untested weighted mixture, providing safety guarantees.
+Second, it prevents performance degradation during iterative refinement by maintaining monotonic improvement in the quality of the executed solution.